cobbler/cobbler.github.io/_dynamic/manuals/2.2.3/5/4/2_-_Modules.md

 ---
 layout: manpage
-title: Cobbler Manual
+title: Modules
 meta: 2.2.3
 ---

-## Cobbler Modules
+## {{ page.title }}

 Certain cobbler features can be user extended (in Python) by Cobbler users.

 These features include storage of data (serialization), authorization, and authentication.
 Over time, this list of module types will grow to support more options.
 [Triggers](Triggers) are basically modules.

 ## See Also